zsquareplusc/lttp-backup/README.txt

     Note that the cryptographic value is very limited as long as the file list is stored alongside the backup.
-To secure against intentional changes, the file list has to be stored at a different, save location or has to be protected by other means (e.g. PGP/gpg).
+To secure against intentional changes, the file list has to be stored at a different, safe location or has to be protected by other means (e.g. PGP/gpg).

-    CRC32 yields the shortest hash string which means the file list stays smaller compared to the other algorithms.
+    CRC32 yields the shortest hash string which means the file list stays smaller compared to the other algorithms, it is not cryptographic though.

 - xxx? ignore-mode, ignore-ids, always-copy <shell-pattern>